Dave Deyoe

 Dave Deyoe (born December 14, 1960) is a former Iowa State Representative from the 51st District.
 He served in the Iowa House of Representatives from 2007 to 2025.

 Deyoe served on several committees in the Iowa House – the Agriculture, Appropriations, Economic Growth, and the Environmental Protection committees.
-He also serveed as the chair of the Economic Development Appropriations budget subcommittee.
+He also served as the chair of the Economic Development Appropriations budget subcommittee.